Introduction to the buildsystem¶

 - 64: Build binaries for 64 bits platform.

-- default: Built whatever the build system feels is best.
-On Linux this depends on the host platform (if not cross compiling), while on Windows and Mac it defaults to produce 32 bits binaries unless 64 bits is specified.
+- default: Build whatever the build system feels is best.
+On Linux this depends on the host platform (if not cross compiling), on Mac it defaults to 64 bits and on Windows it defaults to 32 bits.

 scons platform=<platform> bits=default/32/64